kbajpai/kbajpai.github.io/README.md

 ## Company

-Broadridge is the leading provider of investor communications and technology-driven solutions for wealth management, asset management and capital markets firms.
+Broadridge is the leading provider of investor communications & technology-driven solutions for wealth management, asset management & capital markets firms.

 ## Responsibilities

-Helping client with current cycle of enhancements by analyzing new requirements, preparing estimations, impact analysis documentation, and high/low level design of proposed solutions.
+Helping client with current cycle of enhancements by analyzing new requirements, preparing estimations, impact analysis documentation, & high/low level design of proposed solutions.
 Responsible for **ETL (Extract, Transform, Loading)** Processes for multiple Mutual Funds Clients.
-Creating and Optimizing Stored Procedures/SQL queries to enhance and optimize **Data Feed Process** for **Mutual Funds** Clients.
+Creating & Optimizing Stored Procedures/SQL queries to enhance & optimize **Data Feed Process** for **Mutual Funds** Clients.
 Coordination with **off-shore team** for **end-to-end support** from **Development to Deployment**.
 Helping product owner in running **refinement sessions** for **scrum board**.
 Leading the deployment from